 Further guidance available here.

-Vacancies for lipreading tutors are listed on our members’ site.
+Vacancies for lipreading teachers are listed on our members’ site.
 If you would like to advertise a vacancy please contact ATLA.
 Advertising with ATLA is free, although donations are always welcome.
-In particular, we are currently trying to rebuild our very depleted Bursary Fund for people training to be lipreading tutors.
+In particular, we are currently trying to rebuild our very depleted Bursary Fund for people training to be lipreading teachers.